openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 type DNSManagementPolicy string

 const (
-    // ManagedDNS configures the dns controller manage the lifecyle of the
+    // ManagedDNS configures the dns controller to manage the lifecycle of the
-    // dns record on the appropriate platform.
+    // DNS record on the cloud platform.
     ManagedDNS DNSManagementPolicy = "Managed"
-    // UnmanagedDNS configures the dns controller to ignore the dns record
+    // UnmanagedDNS configures the dns controller not to create a DNS record or
-    // and allows the DNS record on the cloud provider to be managed
+    // manage any existing DNS record and allows the DNS record on the cloud
-    // by the cluster admin.
+    // provider to be managed by the cluster admin.
     UnmanagedDNS DNSManagementPolicy = "Unmanaged"
 )
 ```

-Re-uses existing condition `DNSManaged` of the controller to denote if
+This enhancement re-uses the IngressController's existing `DNSManaged` status condition to denote if
-the wildcard *DNSRecord* associated with the controller is managed/unmanaged.
+the wildcard *DNSRecord* associated with the IngressController is managed/unmanaged.

 ### Implementation Details/Notes/Constraints

-Based on `.loadbalancer.dnsManagementPolicy`, the controller decides whether to ensure creating
+With this enhancement, the ingress operator creates the wildcard *DNSRecord* CR under
+the same conditions as before this enhancement, but the operator now sets the
+`spec.dnsManagementPolicy` field on the DNSRecord CR.
-a wildcard *DNSRecord*.
-If the customer is updating `.loadbalancer.dnsManagementPolicy` from
+If the user is updating the IngressController's `dnsManagementPolicy` field from
-`"Managed"` to `"Unmanaged"` the previously created *DNSRecord* will be updated
+`"Managed"` to `"Unmanaged"`, the previously created *DNSRecord* CR will be updated
 appropriately.

 The existing `.loadbalancer.dnsManagementPolicy` value of the ingresscontroller
 will be replicated to the *DNSRecord*'s `.spec.dnsManagementPolicy` as well, to
 clearly state which dns record is unmanaged.
-The cluster admin can choose to delete
+If the cluster admin were to delete
-the *DNSRecord* at his own discretion (this will involve also manually removing the finalizer).
+the *DNSRecord* CR, the operator would recreate it (again reflecting and respecting the
+IngressController's `spec.endpointPublishingStrategy.loadBalancer.dnsManagementPolicy` field).

 Once the *DNSRecord* is set to `Unmanaged`, any updates done to it will be ignored
 by the operator, but it is to be noted that if the ingresscontroller is updated from
 `Unmanaged` to `Managed` any changes done will be lost during re-sync.

 If the ingresscontroller is deleted when `.loadbalancer.dnsManagementPolicy` is set to
-`Unmanaged`, the *DNSRecord* CR will be deleted as per current implementation but the
+`Unmanaged`, the *DNSRecord* CR will be deleted as per the current implementation, but the
 DNS record on the cloud provider will not be deleted by the operator and will require
 the cluster admin to manually delete it.